 But, not only are the members important for a legacy family, all families have members.
 Human capital is also the connectedness, emotional stability, the family culture, the willingness to participate in what it takes to build intergenerational wealth.

-A family needs to have joint ideals and culture to continue on a legacy and build generational wealth.
+A family needs to have joint ideals and a culture to continue on a legacy and build generational wealth.
 Without these, families become disjointed and broken apart.
-Like most modern families, they don’t have a strong connection to their roots, the culture is lost, and the human capital dilutes.
+Like most modern families, if they don’t have a strong connection to their roots, the culture is lost, and the human capital dilutes.

-Who is Family
+Who are Family

 We aren’t talking about just your direct descendants.
-We’re talking about their spouses, potentially ex-spouses, adopted children, girlfriends, boyfriends, their children, their children’s children and even people you probably won’t even meet, your great, great, great grandchildren.
+We’re talking about their spouses, potentially ex-spouses, adopted children, girlfriends, boyfriends, their children, their children’s children and even people you won’t even meet, your great, great, great grandchildren.

 Each of these members has attributes of their own, some are tall, some are short, some are smart others dull, some are athletes, others couch potatoes.